-- the development status of our product candidates, including results of our clinical trials for our pimavanserin program or our chronic pain or glaucoma collaborations; - the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding our collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new commercial products, or other material events by our competitors or us; - disputes or other developments concerning our proprietary rights; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - our failure to meet applicable Nasdaq listing standards and the possible delisting of our common stock from the Nasdaq Global Market; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as blogs and chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - · regulatory developments in the United States and in foreign countries; - the announcement of, or developments in, any litigation matters; and - · economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.
+- the development status of our product candidates, including results of clinical trials or other efforts in our pimavanserin development program or our chronic pain or glaucoma collaborations; - the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding our collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - · announcements of technological innovations, new commercial products, or other material events by our competitors or us; - disputes or other developments concerning our proprietary rights; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - our failure to meet applicable NASDAQ listing standards and the possible delisting of our common stock from the NASDAQ Global Market; - · additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as blogs and chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - regulatory developments in the United States and in foreign countries; - · the announcement of, or developments in, any litigation matters; and - · economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.

-In particular, our development program with pimavanserin encompasses a number of studies, including Phase III efficacy trials, open-label safety extension trials and a range of supporting studies, including carcinogenicity studies, and drug-drug interaction studies.
-Another unfavorable outcome in one or more of the studies in the development of pimavanserin could be a major set-back for our company, generally.
+In particular, our development program with pimavanserin encompasses a number of studies, open-label safety extension trials and a range of supporting studies, such as drug-drug interaction studies and CMC development, including stability testing of registration batches.
+Any unfavorable outcome in one or more of the studies in the development of pimavanserin, or the CMC development related thereto, could be a major set-back for our company, generally.
 Such an unfavorable outcome could have a material adverse effect on our company and the value of our common stock.